-" mitted when God's law was violated; that no man BOOK " could satisfy for sin; and that pardon was to be ob-III. " tained by unfeigned repentance, and true faith."
+" mitted when God's law was violated; that no man BOOK " could satisfy for sin; and that pardon was to be ob-"tained by unfeigned repentance, and true faith."
 But 1541. he never mentioned purgatory, pilgrimages, merits, nor prayers to saints; which used to be the subjects on which the friars insisted most on these occasions.
 Being gone from St. Andrew's, he heard that another friar of his own order had refuted these doctrines.
-So he returned, and confirmed them in another sermon; in which he also made some reflections on bishops that were not teachers, calling them dumb dogs.
-For this he was carried before the Archbishop; but he defended himself, saying, that he had only, in St. Paul's words, said, A bishop should teach; and in Esajas's words, that such as did not teach were dumb dogs : but having said this in the general, he did not apply it to any bishop in particular.
+So he returned, and confirmed them in another sermon; in which he also made some reflections on bishops that were not teachers, calling them dumb dogs. he was carried before the Archbishop; but he defended himself, saying, that he had only, in St. Paul's words, said, A bishop should teach; and in Esaias's words, that such as did not teach were dumb dogs: but having said this in the general, he did not apply it to any bishop in particular.
 The Archbishop was nettled at this answer; yet resolved to let him alone till he should be brought into disgrace with the King.
 And that was soon done; for the King being a licentious prince, and Friar Seaton having often reproved him boldly for it, he grew weary of him.
 The clergy perceiving this, were resolved to fall upon him.
-So he withdrew to Berwick ; but wrote to the King, that if he would hear him make his defence, he would return and justify all that he had taught.
+So he withdrew to Berwick: but wrote to the King, that if he would hear him make his defence, he would return and justify all that he had taught.
 He taxed the cruelty of the clergy, and desired the King would restrain their tyranny, and consider, that he was obliged to protect his subjects from their severity and malice.
 But receiving no satisfactory answer, he lived in England, where he was entertained by the Duke of Suffolk as his chaplain.
-Not long after this, one Forrest, a simple Benedictine monk, was accused Forrest's for having said, that Patrick Hamilton had died a martyr; sufferings. vet since there was no sufficient proof to convict him, a friar, one Walter Lainge, was sent to confess him, to whom in confession he acknowledged, he thought Hathe poor man was condemned to be burnt as an heretic.
-As he was led out to his execution, he said, Fy on falsehood, fy on friars, revealers of confession ; let never man trust them after me : they are despisers of God, and deceivers of men.
+Not long after this, one Forrest, a simple Benedictine monk, was accused Forrest's for having said, that Patrick Hamilton had died a martyr; sufferings, vet since there was no sufficient proof to convict him, a friar, one Walter Lainge, was sent to confess him, to whom in confession he acknowledged, he thought HaBOOK milton was a good man, and that the articles for which he was condemned might be defended.
+This being revealed by the friar, was taken for good evidence: so the poor man was condemned to be burnt as an heretic.
+As he was led out to his execution, he said, Fy on falsehood, fy on friars, revealers of confession; let never man trust them after me: they are despisers of God, and deceivers of men.
 When they were considering in what place to burn him, a simple man, that attended the Archbishop, advised to burn him in some low cellar; for, said he, the smoke of Mr. Patrick Hamilton has infected all those on whom it blew.